CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-1/Readme.md

 ### 1.2.2 : Create a Boost State Machine

 _Boost usage CRTP (Curiously Recursive Template Pattern) of C++ for creating states and events.
 To create a StateMachines we must know the starting state.
 After all, a statemachine can't exist without a state._
-_Lets call the state as_ __firstState__
+_Lets call the starting state as_ __firstState__, _then the state machine could be created as_

 ```
 struct statemachine : sc::state_machine<statemachine, firstState> {};
 ```
-_The statemachine needs to be derived from_ __sc::statemachine__ _which takes the template 2 arguments which are_ __statemachine itself and starting state__.
+_The statemachine needs to be derived from_ __sc::statemachine__ _which takes 2 template arguments which are_ __statemachine itself (CRTP) and the starting state__.

-_The first template argument is provided as what we call CRTP (Curiously Recurring Template Pattern)_

-_Now we haven't defined the starting state i.e_ __firstState__ _yet, which means comiler error.
+_Since we haven't yet defined the starting state i.e_ __firstState__ _yet, the code will not compile.
 Fortunately, C++ allows forward declaration where we can declare earlier and define later. so the code above will be modified as_
 ```
 struct firstState;
 struct statemachine : sc::state_machine<statemachine, firstState> {};
 ```
 _That's all we need to define a state machine using boost::statechart.
-However, the code is still not compilable as we haven't yet defined the_ __firstState__ _we just did the forward declaration.
-Let's see in next section about how to define states__
+However, the code is still not compilable as we haven't yet defined the_ __firstState__ _ as we have just forward declarate it so as it can be used inside state machine.
+In next section we'll define states__

 ### 1.2.3 : Creating States and associating it with State Machines